juanber84/composer-demo-package-composer-zip/README.md

-# Composer demo package composer zip
+# Composer demo package zip

 ## How load the library using source